NREC-MD Frequently Asked Questions

 Further details on Substantial Modifications can be found here.

-Please note that certain combination studies (where a study includes both investigative medicinal product and medical device or in vitro diagnostic medical device) are subject to review by both NREC-CT and NREC-MD, particularly if the study is subject to review by both CT and MD team of the HPRA.
-In such cases, a separate full application to NREC-CT and NREC-MD is necessary.
+No, combined studies (where a study includes both investigative medicinal product and medical device or in vitro diagnostic medical device) are subject to review by both NREC-CT and NREC-MD.
+Therefore, a separate full application to NREC-CT and NREC-MD is necessary.
 Further information about applying to NREC-CT is available here.

 The National Office, in consultation with the NRECs and external stakeholders, have developed a national template for Sponsors to demonstrate compliance with all applicable data protection legislation, including national legislation.
 The template aims to assist Sponsors with informing the respective NRECs of data protection compliance and associated ethical considerations.

-- Submission of the national ‘Statement of Compliance’ template [Please see ‘Guidance on Statement of Compliance’] which addresses the requirement to demonstrate compliance with data protection legislation
+When compiling an application dossier for NREC-MD, the sponsor is asked to submit a ‘Statement of Compliance’ template [Please see ‘Guidance on Statement of Compliance’] which addresses the requirement to demonstrate compliance with data protection legislation

 In general, all applications should be accompanied by the following (as applicable):